 So, what exactly is Gap Insurance?
-Well, there are three basic options.
+Well, there are three basic types of Gap Insurance.
 If your car is beyond repair the amount paid based on the value of the vehicle could be less than the outstanding balance on your loan, or what you paid for the car.
-Gap Insurance should cover the difference between the Insurer’s pay-out and the motor dealer invoice value, or the outstanding finance amount.
+Gap Insurance should cover the difference between the Insurer’s pay-out and the purchase value of your car, or the outstanding finance amount.
 This insurance is intended to cover the gap between the two amounts to ensure vehicle owners aren’t left out of pocket.

 Gap Insurance has options available to you whether you paid cash for your car, or borrowed the money from a Bank, took out a Motor Loan, or even chose a Lease or Contract Hire Agreement to fund it.

 It is available to companies and private individuals on vehicles up to the age of seven years, that have travelled less than 80,000 miles, and provide cover for a maximum period of four years, regardless of when you bought the vehicle.
 So, what are these options and what are they best for?

 Related Reading: Click4Gap Ranked #1 On MoneySavingExpert For Gap Insurance

 Return to Invoice car insurance, often referred to as RTI insurance, is a valuable protection for vehicle owners.
 This type of insurance provides peace of mind by ensuring that in the unfortunate event of a total loss or theft of your car, you will receive a payout equal to the original invoice price you paid for the vehicle, rather than its depreciated current market value.
 RTI insurance bridges the gap between what your comprehensive motor insurance policy covers and the amount you need to replace your car with a brand-new one.
 It’s a smart choice for those who want to safeguard their investment and ensure they can afford a similar vehicle in case of an unforeseen mishap.

 Finance Gap Insurance